orbit-mvi/orbit-mvi/README.md

 ## What is Orbit

-Orbit is a Redux/MVI-like library - but without the baggage.
-It's so simple we think of it as MVVM+.
+Orbit promotes unidirectional data flow.
+It mimics Redux/MVI-like libraries, making it simpler to use.
+We think of it as MVVM+.

+Main features:
 - Simple, type-safe, coroutine-style, extensible API
 - Multiplatform, targetting Android and iOS (iOS support is in alpha and being actively worked on)